mikiec84/graphql-starter-template/README.md

 This is the starter template for all City of Asheville web API projects.
 It contains the basic functionality of a GraphQL API, plus authentication, logging and caching.
 It is intended to be paired with a front-end application based on the [React Starter Template](https://github.com/cityofasheville/react-starter-template).

-To build and run, clone this repository, then run:
+To build, fork, then clone this repository, then run:
 ````
 yarn
 yarn start